billkarsh/SpikeGLX/Markdown/Manual-Text.md

 <!-- -->

 * `Spike Detection Start and Stop`.
-Watch a selected channel for a positive going threshold crossing, **then**:
+Watch a selected channel for a negative going threshold crossing, **then**:
     + Record a given peri-event window about that to its own file.
     + Repeat as often as desired, with optional refractory period.